tedkulp/vim-config/README.md

 4. `vim`
 5. `:BundleInstall`

+## YankRing

+Vim does not provide any mechanism to reference previous yanked, deleted or changed text.
+In Emacs this feature is called the "kill ring".

+The YankRing plugin allows the user to configure the number of yanked, deleted and changed text.
+A split window can be used to choose which element(s) from the yankring you wish to paste.
+Alternately after text has been pasted (using p), it can be replaced with a previous value from the yankring with a single key stroke.
+You can learn more about it with `:help yankring`.

+**Cheatsheet**:

+`c-p` to move backwards through the ring
+`c-n` to move forwards through the ring
+`:YRShow` Show the current ring

 ## "Project Drawer" aka NERDTree

 NERDTree is a file explorer plugin that provides "project drawer" functionality to your vim projects.
 You can learn more about it with `:help NERDTree`.

+**Cheatsheet**:

+Use `m` on any selected file/dir to bring up a menu of file commands

 **Customizations**:

 Use `gt` to toggle NERDTree

+## NERDCommenter

+A plugin that allows for easy commenting of code for many filetypes.
+Use `:help nerdcommenter`

+**Cheatsheet**:

+* `<leader>cc` - Comment out the current line or text selected in visual mode.
+* `<leader>cn` - Same as <leader>cc but forces nesting.
+* `<leader>c<space>` - Toggles the comment state of the selected line(s).
+  If the topmost selected line is commented, all selected lines are uncommented and vice versa.
+* `<leader>ci` - Toggles the comment state of the selected line(s) individually.
+* `<leader>cs` - Comments out the selected lines "sexily"

+There are lots more... look at the help

 ## Ack.vim